ezraonyinkwa/Shopping-Trends-Analysis/README.md

 1. Data Formatting

 We carried out data formatting  dataset by ensuring the letters were well capitalised by using the function =PROPER().
 We formatted the data by replacing values to a more understandable and easy format (This was carried out in the size column), we used the find and replace option to carry out this formatting.

 2. Handling Missing Values
  We ran a quick check for any missing values using ctrl+G to check for blanks,the dataset contained no missing values.

 3.Removing Duplicates
 We checked for duplicates value by highlighting the wholee data and pressing ctrl+G but there were no duplicates found.

-### Data Moddelling
+### Data Modelling
 Out of the fact taable we created three other tables mainly; Customer Table,Product Table and Regional Table.
 The primary key was Customer ID.
 Below is the data modelling image